lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 [Contrastive Language-Image Pre-training (CLIP)](../../permanent/contrastive-language-image-pretraining.md)

-Demonstrated how contrastive loss can be used to learn the relationship between text and image by projecting into a shared latent space, trained on data scraped from the internet.
+- Demonstrated how contrastive loss can be used to learn the relationship between text and image by projecting into a shared latent space
+- trained on large scale scrape from the internet.

-There have been other attempts to use contrastive pre-training on language-audio:
+Other attempts to use contrastive pre-training on language-audio:

 [Text-to-audio retrieval via large-scale contrastive learning](Text-to-audio%20retrieval%20via%20large-scale%20contrastive%20learning)